 To Finish:

 - Reheat the same skillet you cooked tofu and peppers in (or just peppers if you baked the tofu) over medium heat.
 Add 1 tsp of oil or spray with cooking spray.
 Add minced garlic and sauté 30 seconds until golden.
-Pour in the Szechuan sauce (be careful as it may start splattering).
+Pour in the Szechuan sauce (be careful as it may start splattering) and the ground Szechuan peppercorns (if using).

 - Reduce the heat to medium, and cook, stirring often, until the sauce thickens, about 1-2 minutes.
 Once the sauce has reduced by half, add tofu, peppers, and onions.
 Toss well, and cook another 2-3 minutes, or until most of the liquid evaporates, and each piece of tofu and vegetables is covered with sticky golden-brown glaze.